 Located on the historic Saint Charles Avenue, Herbsaint Bar and Restaurant is Chef Donald Link’s posh Central Business District eatery.
 Aside from its acclaimed French and Italian-inspired menu, this modern bistro features creative takes on Southern tastes, such as fried catfish with green rice and chillies, and a buttermilk fried chicken sandwich with city ham, plus a dynamic wine list.
 Often regarded as New Orleans’ most consistently excellent restaurant, Herbsaint is open every day of the week but Sunday from 11:30 am until 10pm.

-Run by Pastry Chef Kelly Fields of Besh Restaurant Group, and Pastry Chef Lisa White, Willa Jean is a retro-chick café and restaurant serving Southern-contemporary fare, baked goods, freshly brewed-coffee and specialty cocktails.
-This brick-walled hotspot, open seven days a week from seven in the morning, is ideal for those looking to experience flavors indigenous to the Port City.
+Run by Pastry Chef Kelly Fields of Besh Restaurant Group, and Pastry Chef Lisa White, Willa Jean is a retro-chick café and restaurant serving Southern-contemporary fare, baked goods, freshly brewed-coffee, and specialty cocktails.
+This brick-walled hotspot, open seven days a week from 7 am, is ideal for those looking to experience flavors indigenous to the Port City.
 From their buttered banana bread and corn syrup cornbread to their seared drum and chicken pot pie, Willa Jean is hard to beat when it comes to authentic austral cooking.

 Offering a five-star dining experience in the heart of the CBD, Restaurant August is Chef John Besh’s award-winning flagship restaurant.
-Located in a historic 19th century French-Creole building, this chandelier-studded eatery features contemporary French fare and creative cocktails all week starting at 5pm, except for Fridays, when the restaurant opens at 11am.
-Can’t-miss dishes at August include the lightly battered and fried potato crusted oysters, the slightly frizzled flounder topped with shrimp and crab, and the richly buttered shrimp etoufee.
+Located in a historic 19th century French-Creole building, this chandelier-studded eatery features contemporary French fare and creative cocktails all week starting at 5 pm, except for Fridays, when the restaurant opens at 11 am.
+Can’t-miss dishes at August include the lightly battered and fried potato crusted oysters, the slightly frizzled flounder topped with shrimp and crab, and the richly buttered shrimp etouffee.